-Heavy metal first pierced the ears of listeners in the 1960s and 1970s with bands like Black Sabbath and Alice Cooper.
-The sound has since progressed becoming louder and faster while gathering a following of dedicated "headbangers".
-It's hard to find somebody who agrees on what the greatest heavy metal song of all time is; however, these songs are at the top of every metal list.
+Heavy metal first pierced the ears of listeners in the 1970s with bands like Black Sabbath and Alice Cooper.
+The sound has since progressed, becoming louder and faster, while gathering a following of dedicated headbangers.
+It's hard to find fans who agree on the best metal song ever; however, these tracks are at the top of every greatest metal list.

 Black Sabbath unleashed War Pigs in 1970 as their opening track on the Paranoid album.
 This is understood to be a Vietnam war protest song; however, the band played live in the mid 70s and projected World War II scenes during its performance.
 The band later noted that it was originally entitled "Walpurgis", and is really about a witches Sabbath.
 Digital Dream Door ranks War Pigs number two of the "100 Greatest Metal Songs".

 Metal is the feeling of being an outsider, but still being part of something huge.— Brian Posehn, Actor